nitrologic/fountain/README.md

 ## Recent Personal Usage

 Default Temperature in Slop Fountain reduced to 0.7.
+Breaks gpt-5-mini-2025-08-07.

 ![92 kilogram hot head at 1.0](slop/media/orchestrator1.0.png)
 ![92 kilogram in the shade at 0.7](slop/media/orchestrator0.7.png)